sensorbee/docs/source/server_programming/extend.rst

 User-Defined Aggregate Functions
 ================================

-A user-defined aggregate function is a function similar to a UDF but can take aggregation parameters (see :ref:`bql_syntax_aggregates`) as an argument in addition to regular arguments.
+A user-defined aggregate function (UDAF) is a function similar to a UDF but can take aggregation parameters (see :ref:`bql_syntax_aggregates`) as an argument in addition to regular arguments.

 User-Defined Stream-Generating Functions